Wednesday, 25 January 2012

 Wednesday, 4 January 2012

-Prometheus + Hobbit = smiley face
+Prometheus + Hobbit = Happy

 I had a wee tussle with myself as these two trailers were finally released.
 In my world of black and white I felt I had to choose which one I liked and am looking forward to more.
 The Hobbit, as you know, gives the cheerful but dangerous tale of Bilbo Baggins' eventful journey with a band of dwarfs.
 Prometheus, meanwhile, is a precursor - not prequel - to the Alien franchise (importantly) directed by Ridley Scott, the ultimate progenitor of the series.